We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Men have long experimented with remedies to treat erectile dysfunction and have had mixed results.
-Though research is still in its preliminary stages, some studies suggest that watermelon may be a viable substitute for Viagra.
+Although research is still in its preliminary stages, some studies suggest that watermelon may be a viable substitute for Viagra in people with erectile dysfunction.

 The advent of Viagra and other erectile dysfunction (ED) treatments revolutionized the world of sexual medicine.
 No longer did men with certain medical conditions or age-related ED have to resign themselves to unsatisfying sex lives.